GwennGarthee/Home-Buyer/README.md

 Here are some tips you need to know before buying a new home:
 What amount of store do I have to purchase a house?

-Verify you can manage the cost of your month to month reimbursements
+<br>1)Verify you can manage the cost of your month to month reimbursements

-Financial plan for alternate expenses of purchasing a home
+<br>2) Financial plan for alternate expenses of purchasing a home

-Reasonable plans to get on the property stepping stool
+<br>3) Reasonable plans to get on the property stepping stool

-Discovering a home loan
+<br>4) Discovering a home loan

-Freehold or leasehold
+<br>5) Freehold or leasehold

-The application process
+<br>6) The application process

-Another person can promise your home loan
+<br>7) Another person can promise your home loan

-The home purchasing procedure
+<br>8) The home purchasing procedure

+Gwenn Garthee - designer at <a href="http://www.topcashoffer.co.uk/free-house-valuation.html">free house valuation</a>